den-materials/angular-directives-lesson/readme.md

 Directives are snippets of HTML with their own custom JavaScript logic.
 Angular's concept of directives helps separate concerns and duties of code while making your views DRY and logic-less.
 Angular directives are very modular and can be added, shared, and swapped between projects.

+## Angular's Built-in Directives (Warm-up)

+Check out the [AngularJS API Docs](https://docs.angularjs.org/api) to implement

+* Begin with your intro project (or create a new one)
+* Work in pairs to implement one or more of the following:  ngClick, ngIf, ngHide, ngShow, ngRepeat

 ## Adding an External Directive

 Sometimes when you're looking to solve a problem, you find that another developer has already made a solution in the form of a directive.
 Now the challenge is how to include that directive in your project.